IeuanWalker/Maui.Switch/README.md

 ## What can I do with it?
 ### Properties
+> Below table isnt updated, will be updated when version 1.0.0 is released.
+For now use the [examples](/Demo/App/Examples/) as a reference
 | Property | What it does | Extra info |
 |---|---|---- |
 | IsToggled | A `bool` to indicate the togles status of the switch | Default value is **false** |